-As of June 2023, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under a subordinated loan agreement, maturing in 2025.
-In addition, the firm has a \$17.50 billion revolving subordinated loan agreement with Group Inc., maturing in 2025.
-As of June 2023, \$17.50 billion was outstanding.
+As of December 2023, the firm had outstanding borrowings of \$5.00 billion from Group Inc. under a subordinated loan agreement, maturing in 2026.
+In addition, the firm has a \$17.50 billion revolving subordinated loan agreement with Group Inc., maturing in 2025, of which \$17.50 billion was outstanding as of December 2023.

 The interest rate on these subordinated loan agreements is the Secured Overnight Financing Rate plus 3.48% per annum.
 The carrying value of these borrowings approximates fair value.
 As these subordinated loan agreements are not accounted for at fair value, they are not included in the firm's fair value hierarchy in Notes 4 and 5.
-Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2023.
+Had these borrowings been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2023.

-The subordinated borrowings from Group Inc. are available in computing net capital under the U.S. Securities and Exchange Commission's (SEC) uniform net capital rule.
+The subordinated borrowings from Group Inc. are available in computing net capital under the SEC's uniform net capital rule.
 To the extent that such borrowings are required for the firm's continued compliance with minimum net capital requirements, they may not be repaid.